historical-theology/ancient-greek-office-plugin/README.md

 This is an **unofficial** backup of the full latest version of the AncientGreek plugin for LibreOffice & OpenOffice (with documentation): https://members.hellug.gr/sng/ancientgreekoxt/index.html

 Development of the plugin seems to have stagnated over the past couple of years, so creating this repository is a matter of digital preservation.
 If the project were to close down entirely, that would be a tragic loss for us scholars.
-Yet as long as that website remains and the official download methods persist, those should be used instead.
+Yet as long as the official download methods persist, those should be used instead.

 ## Installation instructions (copied from https://members.hellug.gr/sng/ancientgreekoxt/download.html#install):